 Calendrier : September 2016 – August 2018 / Budget global : €440,000

-Discover more projects carried out in 2017
+Discover more projects carried out in 2018

-In 2016, CFI was entrusted with the media component of the Qudra project – a programme led by Expertise France and mainly financed by the European Union – which […]
+For almost three years, CFI has been managing the media component of the European Qudra programme – led by the GIZ, in partnership with Expertise France and mainly financed by the European Union – which […]